 And that we truly focus on strength and energy and resilience and longevity.
 Not some dumb number like “weight” that means nothing.
 Not even by how we look.

-Because not just about us.
+Because it’s not just about us.
 It’s about more than us.
 It’s about where we are needed.
-Not just for our own little vanities.
 I encourage everyone to allow bigger reasons and deeper “why” to truly fuel our self-care.
 I believe that when we do, we are so much more inspired.
 It won’t be so much a question of “getting people to” do healthy things.

 And we need you for something more than that.